nicc777/home-tunnel-via-csp/DEV_NOTES.md

 In the future I want to move away from all the command line parameters and rather use config files only.

+These examples include some future feature evolution which is not yet supported.

 ## Relay Server(s) Config

 Something like this: